-During his career, Andre Geim has published many research papers, of which more than 15 are cited over 1,000 times and two are cited over 10,000 times.
-The latter two are now on the list of the 100 most cited research papers in human history.
+During his career, Andre Geim has published many research papers, of which more than 20 are cited over 1,000 times and 4 are cited over 10,000 times.
+Two of the latter are now on the list of the 100 most cited research papers in human history.
 Thomson-Reuters has repeatedly named him among the world’s most active scientists and attributes to him the initiation of three new research fronts – diamagnetic levitation, gecko tape and graphene.

 Andre was also awarded the IgNobel prize in 2000 for his work on levitating frogs, becoming the only recipient of both Nobel and IgNobel Prizes.
 He has received both Dutch and British knighthoods.